crashoverride777/swifty-ads/README.md

 AdMob.sharedInstance.showRewardVideo()
 ```

-Once a reward video is finished use this method in the extension you created above to unlock the reward (e.g coins)
+Use this method in the extension you created above to unlock the reward (e.g coins)

 ```swift
 func adDidRewardUser(rewardAmount rewardAmount: Int) {